-Balance sheet walk demonstrates balance sheet analysis using the relationship of the key financial statements, the income statement, cash flow and balance sheet.
+Balance sheet walk demonstrates financial statement analysis using the relationship of the key financial statements, the income statement, cash flow and balance sheet.

 Most business people tend to look at each of the financial statements in turn.
 Our contribution is to show that all three key financial statements are linked.